Iceland in August

 This event attracts countless Icelanders and international visitors.
-Indeed, many travel from all over Iceland to join this night of celebration and we recommend you join them too.
+Indeed, many travelers from all over Iceland join this night of celebration and we recommend you join them too.
 The night ends with a spectacular fireworks show.

 Reykjavík International Film Festival (or RIFF) is one of the biggest and most diverse cultural events in Iceland.